-In 2013-14, 93% of all privately insured in-hospital medical services had either no gap or a known gap for the patient to pay.
+As of December 2018, 95.1% of all privately insured in-hospital medical services had either no gap or a known gap for the patient to pay.

 The AMA encourages good IFC practice and the provision of information about medical fees to patients.
 Patients should always ask their doctor about his/her fees, and the fees of other doctors involved in their care, before going to hospital as a private patient.

 Below is a template doctors can use to provide written IFC to patients.
 Doctors can download this form and make any changes necessary to provide information about their fees to patients.

 "let's talk about fees..." brochures, pads and posters

 The AMA IFC brochure, flyer and poster are available to download free of charge to medical practices to distribute to patients.
 They outline questions patients should ask their doctor and private health insurer about the cost of their treatment and any out of pockets costs they might incur before going to hospital as a private patient.
 (Please note we no longer have printed copies of these brochures, pads or posters available).

 A medical gap (or out-of-pocket cost) is the difference between your doctor's fee and the combined amount of the Medicare rebate and the benefit your private health insurer will pay for a medical service.
 Government Medicare rebates have not kept pace with the increasing costs of delivering treatment.

 The fees doctors charge patients for their professional medical services must cover their practice costs.
 Every private practising medical practitioner incurs a wide range of practice costs in order to provide a high quality services to patients.